Epitrochoid/uinitd/README.md

 Likewise, it is stopped with the `stop` command, or restarted with the `restart` command.

 ```
-> uinitd stop -s background
+> uinitctl stop -s background
-> uinitd list
+> uinitctl list
 Running:
 Enabled:
 Available:
     [background]: feh --bg-scale background.png
 ```

-A service that is enabled will be run when `uinitd init` is called, this is the primary function of the program.
+A service that is enabled will be run when `uinitctl init` is called, this is the primary function of the program.

 ```
-> uinitd enable -s background
+> uinitctl enable -s background
-> uinitd list
+> uinitctl list
 Running:
 Enabled:
     [background]: feh --bg-scale background.png